 Buyer competition intensified in February 2022, with an average of nearly five offers for every home sold.

 Mortgage rates jumped above 4% to their highest level since April 2019, with the 30-year fixed mortgage rate rising to 4.16% from 3.85% the previous week.

 Retail sales recorded a seasonally adjusted total of $658.1 billion in February, an increase of 0.3% from January 2022.

-At the national level, housing affordability increased for the second consecutive month in August compared to the previous month, with the monthly mortgage payment falling by 1.1% and the median family income falling modestly by 0.7%.
+At the national level, housing affordability fell in January compared to the previous month, and the monthly mortgage payment increased by 3.4%.

 Search Economists' Outlook